 Gwyneth Paltrow

 Gwyneth Paltrow is an American actress, author, and businesswoman.
-She founded Goop, a lifestyle brand, in 2008, initially as a weekly newsletter, expanding it into an e-commerce, media, and experience-based company.
+She founded Goop, a lifestyle brand, in 2008, initially as a weekly newsletter offering health and wellness advice.
+Under her leadership, Goop evolved into a prominent e-commerce platform, media company, and physical retail presence, securing significant venture capital and establishing Paltrow as a key figure in the wellness industry.

 Biography